The Man Who Wasn't There (1983 film): Production

 The project began when Paramount executives were inspired by the success Friday the 13th Part III and commissioned Friday series producer Frank Mancuso Jr. to produce another 3D film.
 Despite not even having a script or team ready for such a project, Paramount announced an untitled 3-D film for Summer of 1983 with the production thrown together very quickly.
 The concept was to remake something from the Paramount film library, or some widely known subject, and add in 3-D effects.
 Following rejected pitches that included a 3-D remake of Rosemary's Baby, Mancuso ultimately decided to do a mixture of Foul Play and North by Northwest with added invisibility elements.

 Critical reception

-Movie historian Leonard Maltin declared the picture a "BOMB" (his lowest possible rating) and noted that "...Better writing, directing, and acting can be found at your average nursery-school pageant."
+Movie historian Leonard Maltin declared the picture a "BOMB" (his lowest possible rating) and opined that "...Better writing, directing, and acting can be found at your average nursery-school pageant."

 Home media

 A Blu-ray 3D version of the film was released by Kino Lorber in December 2023.
 The 3-D restoration was completed by the 3D Film Archive.